Australia’s Coral Coast

 5. Visit Hutt Lagoon

-driving 55km south of Kalbarri to see, especially as Hutt Lagoon is the only place in WA where you can see a naturally pink lake without hopping in a plane.
-Drive up to the lookout on Port Gregory Road for the best view of the sprawling wonder before jumping into a buggy with Tim and Sam Hay to explore further.
-Port Gregory residents for the past ten years, the couple run Pink Lake Tours and drive visitors along its shores and through the beachside town they call home.
+Water that would measure up against ‘magenta pink’ on a Pantone® colour chart is worth driving 55km south of Kalbarri to see, especially as Hutt Lagoon is the only place in WA where you can see a naturally pink lake without hopping in a plane.
+Drive up to the lookout on Port Gregory Road for the best view of the sprawling wonder before jumping on a scenic flight to see this wonder from an unbeatable angle - the sky.

 Kalbarri Skywalk Aerial east facing